The Beatz Awards 2017

-The 3rd The Beatz Awards was held at Muson Center in Lagos on December 16, 2017.
-On September 1, the organizers call for entries, to be submitted through its portal, from the year in review August 3, 2016 to September 30, 2017.
-Nominees were revealed on October 26, 2017.
+The 3rd The Beatz Awards was held at Muson Center in Lagos on 16 December 2017.
+On 1 September the organizers call for entries, to be submitted through its portal, from the year in review 3 August 2016 to 30 September 2017.
+Nominees were revealed on 26 October 2017.
 The live show was televised on STV, Nigezie TV, wapTV, TVC, and BEN Television.

 The third edition was hosted by Seyi Law, and Angel Ufuoma.